How to get over a relationship breakup or divorce and feel good again!

 Automobiles and horses are very different forms of "transportation."
 But when cars first came into use, do you think veterinarians were the best authorities to consult about automobiles?
 Think about it.

-After a breakup or divorce, or any major traumatic change in your life for that matter, your main problem is your "thought life" and how it affects your emotions.
+After a breakup or divorce, or any major traumatic change in your life, your main problem is your "thought life" and how it affects your emotions.
 Believe it or not, what bothers you is not "what" happened, but the negative thoughts you fill your mind with "about" what happened.

 Stay with me a moment and you'll be glad you did.

-They say practice makes perfect, and you've become an expert at recycling your negative thinking so you can hang on to your depression.
+They say practice makes perfect, and you've become an expert at recycling your negative thinking.
 Disappointments replay in your head.
 You feel lost.
 Beautiful expectations about how you saw your future unfolding are now meaningless.
-You keep replaying what might have been if only.
+You don’t want those expectations to change.
+Circumstances HAVE changed.
+But you are irrationally holding on to meaningless hopes and dreams attached to a relationship that no longer exists.
+You keep replaying what might have been, if only.
 If only this, if only that.
+Isn’t this true?

-"I don't want to get rid of my sadness, because after she's gone that's all I'll have left."
-Lots of people probably feel like that right after a breakup.
+During a short EFT session I had with a distraught teenage boy whose girlfriend broke up with him, he said, "I don't want to get rid of my sadness, because after she's gone that's all I'll have left."
+Lots of people feel like that after a breakup.
 They feel like they have a "right" to feel sad.
-In my session with the boy, EFT erased his sadness in 2 or 3 minutes and he began smiling and talking happily about his plans for the summer.
-I’m serious, in his case it worked that fast!
+In my session with this boy, EFT erased his sadness in 2 or 3 minutes and he began smiling and talking happily about his plans for the summer.
+I’m serious here.
+In his particular case it worked that fast!

 Now, let's say I asked you to make a list of 5 negative issues related to your breakup.
 Your list might look like this: